 What we think

-Although most people are living longer than ever before, England faces significant public health challenges.
-Improvements in life expectancy have slowed, health inequalities are widening and our obesity rates are among the worst in western Europe.
+Although before the pandemic most people were living longer than ever before, England faced significant public health challenges.
+Improvements in life expectancy were stalling, health inequalities had widened and we compared poorly with other countries on many key health outcomes.

-In 2013, local authorities were given new legal responsibilities for improving and protecting the health of their local population, effectively moving responsibility and accountability for public health to local government, while Public Health England was created to support the public health system and protect the public against major health risks.
-Local authorities also inherited responsibility for ensuring provision of a range of public health services previously provided by the NHS including most sexual health, smoking cessation and substance abuse services, as well as wider health protection work such as protection from outbreaks of infectious disease.
+In 2013, local authorities were given new legal responsibilities for improving and protecting the health of their local population, moving responsibility and accountability for many public health services to local government, while Public Health England was created to support the public health system and protect the public against major health risks.
+Local authorities were given responsibility for ensuring provision of a range of public health services previously provided by the NHS, including most sexual health, smoking cessation and substance abuse services, as well as wider health protection work such as protection from outbreaks of infectious disease.

 In August 2020 the government announced a major re-organisation of the public health system.
 The changes create two new bodies, the United Kingdom Health Security Agency which focuses on health protection, including responding to pandemics, and an Office for Health Improvement and Disparities which will have a cross-government remit for improving health and reducing health inequalities.
 As a result, Public Health England has been disbanded.

 Under the changes, local authorities continue to remain primarily responsible for local public health services.
 The Department of Health and Social Care pays the public health grant to local authorities so that they can deliver these services.
 However, between 2015/16 and 2019/20 the grant was squeezed substantially, since then it has been maintained at the same level in real terms, and in 2021/22 the public health grant was 24 per cent lower in real terms compared to 2015/16.
 Wider reductions in local authority budgets since 2010/11 have also had an impact on services that support the health and wellbeing of the whole community - such as housing, transport, leisure centres and green spaces.